-The Sydney Opera House is committed eliminating single-use plastic on site by 2023.
+The Sydney Opera House is a proudly single-use plastic free venue.
 Plastic items including plastic bags, plastic straws and balloons are not permitted on site.
+Decorative material such as confetti and plastic streamers are also not permitted.
 You should provide alternatives for single use items; including cable ties, promotional material and audience giveaway items.